havatv/qgisstandarddeviationalellipseplugin/help/source/index.rst

 The QGIS Standard Deviational Ellipse plugin implements the method presented in
-`The Standard Deviational Ellipse - An Updated Tool for Spatial Description`_ Robert S. Yuill.
+`The Standard Deviational Ellipse; An Updated Tool for Spatial Description`_ Robert S. Yuill.
 Geografiska Annaler.
 Series B, Human Geography.
 Vol. 53, No. 1 (1971), pp. 28-39.